 “One specific customer told us that by utilizing the Voyager TDC, they saved $1.25 million dollars per deployment,” said David Huisenga, President and CEO at Klas Telecom Government.
 “That’s a ton of money conserved after the initial purchase and during each deployment that people don’t often think about when procuring communication equipment.
 We are excited to provide that capability to VMware customers.”

 VMware and Klas provide innovation that enables IT for Soldiers, Sailors, Airmen, Marines and First Responders in challenging, austere environments.

 Assault and Mobile Command Post.
-Voyager TDC can be carried vehicle borne as a mobile command post for small units.
+Voyager can be carried vehicle borne as a mobile command post for small units.
 Commanders can use the TDC to process data and push information to dismounted soldiers without having to backhaul to a data center. vSAN deployments can be monitored and managed through the familiar vCenter interface from a central location, and communication specialists can take action as required while the unit stays in the field.

 Learn more about vSAN’s full capabilities to transform IT